 Dr. McCully remained on the homestead until he was 30 years old.
-By this time, his brother Samuel had graduated from medicine at Victoria College in Toronto.
+By this time, his brother Samuel had graduated in medicine at Victoria College in Toronto.
 Dr. Jonathan McCully began his medical studies at Victoria College in Toronto in 1864 and later attended Dr. Rolph’s College of Medicine.
 He graduated M.D. from Victoria College in 1866.
 Upon graduation, he started his medical practice in Cedar Springs.

 Dr. and Mrs. McCully had two children.
-Their son, Samuel Bennett McCully was born in Kent County on the 10th of September, 1869.
+Their son, Samuel Bennett McCully was born in Chatham-Kent on the 10th of September, 1869.
 He graduated from the University of Toronto and he practiced law in Toronto.
 Their daughter Mary Jane (McCully) Hendrie, was born in Cedar Springs in October of 1872 and she became a school teacher.

-Mrs. Elizabeth (Mills) McCully died in September of 1875 and she was buried at the Newcomb Cemetery in Harwich Twp.
+His wife Elizabeth (Mills) McCully died in September of 1875 and she was buried at the Newcomb Cemetery in Harwich Twp.